ccarrasc/node-server/README.md

 6. Browse to [http://localhost:8080][localhost.url]

 Vagrant automatically shares the project directory to /vagrant in the VM - so you can code in the comfort of your host machine.
+*Note that the root user and password are both 'vagrant'*

 ## Stop/Halt the VM:
   Execute: $ vagrant halt